mohramadan911/Share-Pods-logging/README.md

 # Share-Kubernetes-python-client for cluster pods logging
-Microservice role as a monitor agent based on Kubernetes-Python client to list all Bitnami-pods status working under Kubernetes cluster , The main purpose is to stand-out log for displaying json format with filtering monitoring results to include specific rules :
+discovery Microservice role as a monitor agent based on Kubernetes-Python client to list all Bitnami-pods status working under Kubernetes cluster , The main purpose is to print-out log for displaying json format with filtering monitoring results to include specific rules :

 > image_prefix = bitnami